DavidEarlBrown/ExData_Plotting1/README.md

 # ExploratoryDataProject1
 First Project in Exploratory Data Analysis
+I forked the intructors original repository as instructed, although I had originally just made a new one.
+This one uses the same name as the forked repository.

-This project contains 4 png files named plot1.png,plot2.png,plot3.png and plot4.png It also contains the 4 r program classes plot1.r,plot2.r,plot3.r and plot4.r which generated these 4 pngs each class repeats the initial reading and filtering of the file although in a real project that phase would probably be separated out into the getting data and the tidying phase
+The project contains 4 png files named plot1.png,plot2.png,plot3.png and plot4.png It also contains the 4 r program classes plot1.r,plot2.r,plot3.r and plot4.r which generated these 4 pngs each class repeats the initial reading and filtering of the file although in a real project that phase would probably be separated out into the getting data and the tidying phase
 Data set